« State-specific resources Pennsylvania

 Assessors’ websites in Pennsylvania counties

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Counties that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Counties that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

-Other Important Construction Links in Pennsylvania
+Other important construction links in Pennsylvania

-Frequently Asked Questions (FAQs) on Pennsylvania Lien Processes for Contractors
+Frequently asked questions (FAQs) on Pennsylvania lien processes for contractors

 Is a preliminary notice required to preserve lien rights in Pennsylvania?